Ottorino Mezzalama: World War I

 It is reported that Mezzalama always wore a big 15–25 kg rucksack on his ski tours, that he never left to anybody.
 In care of possible surprises in the mountains, it contained all essentially things.
-Mezzalama commented, that the only thing, that would be really planable was the start of a ski tour, never the return.
+Mezzalama commented, that the only thing, that would be really plannable was the start of a ski tour, never the return.

 Postwar period

 After the war he, returned to the university and lived together with his mother.
 Additionally he explored the Alps on ski and amongst others, he took part in the first Italian complete Mont Blanc ski-run in 1927.

 Mezzolama was one of the volunteers, who took part in a search and rescue action, after an avalanche descended in the Rochemolles Valley upside the Bardonecchia in 1931.
 20 Alpinis of the 3rd Regiment were missed.

 Mezzalama and Domenico Mazzocchi were overtaken by a thunderstorm on the peak of the Bicchiere, and were urged to stay in the frosty "Elena" Hut (today: "Rifugio Gino Biasi") for three days.
 They were both worn out, when they descended on the fourth day, and when an avalanche caught Mezzalama and carried him downhill.
 Mazzocchi tried to find him till the darkness rose, but his attempts were in vain.
 On the next day, his corpse was found by a team of the CAI Bolzano section.